noahehall/theBookOfNoah/linux/cmdline.md

 ## GRAPHICAL DESKTOPS
   - usually you wantt to cleear the display area and then show your menus
   - the core of a shell script menu is the case cmd
+  - select statements are better than echo lines of text
+  - dialog windows are better than select statements

 ### TEXT MENUS
 ```sh